Together-Java/TJ-Bot/Add-days-command.md

                 SlashCommandVisibility.GUILD);

         getData()
-            .addOption(OptionType.STRING, FROM_OPTION, "the start date, in the format 'dd.MM.yyyy'",
+            .addOption(OptionType.STRING, FROM_OPTION, "the start date, in the format '"
-                    true)
+                + FORMAT + "'", true)
-            .addOption(OptionType.STRING, TO_OPTION, "the end date, in the format 'dd.MM.yyyy'",
+            .addOption(OptionType.STRING, TO_OPTION, "the end date, in the format '"
-                    true);
+                + FORMAT + "'", true);
     }

     @Override